 But this can also be true for appliances or devices that are not in use, but are still plugged in.
 For example, that red light that always shows on your cable box means it is using energy.
 Leaving your computer on overnight, even if you’re not using it, means wasting energy.
 To eliminate the constant draw from these energy vampires, use surge protectors that can be switched off at the end of the day to cut power to all devices at once, or invest in smart devices that can be turned off via timers or remotely via your smartphone or mobile device.

 Energy Saving Tip #3:

 Upgrade Old Appliances

 Large appliances are energy hogs, and small appliances also use more energy than you might think.
-You can invest in a device that will help you identify which appliances use the most energy.
+You can invest in a device that will help you identify which appliances use the most energy read more about it here.
 Older appliances tend to be the worst culprits, so you should consider them to newer, more energy-efficient models.
 Even if your appliance is running smoothly, an older refrigerator likely is sucking up more energy than a comparable newer model.
 Look for options that are Energy Star certified for efficiency.